Biram Dah Abeid

 Biram Ould Dah Ould Abeid (بيرام ولد الداه ولد اعبيدي; born 12 January 1965) is a Mauritanian politician and advocate for the abolition of slavery.
-He was listed as one of "10 People Who Changed the World You Might Not Have Heard Of" by PeaceLinkLive in 2014, and by Time magazine as one of the 100 Most Influential People".
-He has also been called the "Mauritanian Nelson Mandela" by online news organisation Middleeasteye.net.
+He was listed by Time magazine as one of the "100 Most Influential People" in 2017 and was called the "Mauritanian Nelson Mandela" by online news organisation Middle East Eye.

 A leader of the international anti-slavery movement, Abeid has been arrested and imprisoned several times by Mauritanian authorities.
 His case has been taken up by Irwin Cotler and the Raoul Wallenberg Centre for Human Rights.

 Early life

-Biram was born in 1965 in a village called Jidrel Mohguen in Rosso, Trarza.
-Though his father Dah, who ran a small business in Mauritania and Senegal, was granted freedom from slavery as an act of benevolence, his mother remained enslaved.
-Dah was unable to convince his first wife's master and the Islamic judicial authority in Mauritania to free her from slavery, due to insufficient finances.
-Even the French colonial governor of the time refused to interfere with matters that fell under Islamic law.
+Biram was born in 1965 in Jidr el-Mouhguen, a town near Rosso, Trarza.

 As Abeid grew up, he attended high school in the city of Rosso in 1979, where the social inequalities, also present in his native village, were more prominent.
-He became more aware of how the caste system, which separated the black masses from the other tribes, denied the marginalized communities access to education and employment, and further impeded their ability to ever gain independence.
+He became more aware of how the caste system, which separated the black masses from the other tribes, denied the marginalised communities access to education and employment, and further impeded their ability to ever gain independence.

 When he was 19 years old, Abeid started a movement called National African Movement, to fight discrimination, and often advocated against the mistreatment of black people by writing open letters to the Secretary of State.
 At the age of 28, he had to interrupt his studies due to financial struggles and ended up participating in municipal elections during this time.
 However, after three years, he decided to return to school and went on to obtain a master's degree in history.
 He then trained as a lawyer in Mauritania and in Senegal.